 Unlike household waste, your local council will not automatically collect your business waste for you.
 In fact, dealing with commercial waste is a lot more complicated to manage.
 It is law in the UK for business owners to take responsibility and manage their waste effectively.

-For health and safety reasons your business waste must be stored in a way that does not obstruct employees or visitors to your premises, and it must be stored in suitable containers, especially if this waste is classed as hazardous waste (click here for tips about handling hazardous waste).
+For health and safety reasons your business waste must be stored in a way that does not obstruct employees or visitors to your premises, and it must be stored in suitable containers, especially if this waste is classed as hazardous waste.

 Your business waste is also subject to excess weight limits, depending on the service you chose, you will need to adhere to limits or else face additional charges from your waste carrier.
 So, it’s important that when you begin your new contract with a waste provider that you choose the right collection schedule (once, twice or even three collections a week if you are generating a lot of waste), and you chose the right sized bin for your needs.
 Different sized containers are available, and we usually find that opting for a slightly large bin or more regular service can be more cost-effective than receiving the odd excess weight charge.